hectoroleon/Med_Recommendation_System/README.md

 # Med_Recommendation_System

-This Healthcare Data Science Project recommends medicines based on their chemical composition and user satisfaction scores.
+This Healthcare Data Science Project utilizes text processing (TF-IDF) and cosine similarity to recommend medicines based on their chemical composition and user satisfaction scores.